reaset41/CF-GI-Microbiome-ELX-TEZ-IVA/README.md

 **CONTRIBUTORS:**
 Seth Reasoner, Adam Waalkes, Stephen Salipante, and Maribeth Nicholson contributed to this code.

 **CITATION:** To cite the paper, please use: “Longitudinal Profiling of the Intestinal Microbiome in Children with Cystic Fibrosis Treated with Elexacaftor-Tezacaftor-Ivacaftor”.
 S.A.
 Reasoner, R. Bernard, A. Waalkes, K. Penewit, J. Lewis, A.G.
 Sokolow, R.F.
 Brown, K.M.
 Edwards, S.J.
 Salipante, M. Hadjifrangiskou, M.R.
-Nicholson. mBio, 2024. doi:10.1128/mbio.01935-23.
+Nicholson. ***mBio***, 2024. doi:10.1128/mbio.01935-23.
 PMID: 38275294.

 **REPOSITORY DESCRIPTIONS:**